Mahmoud-Ehab/global-store/frontend/README.md

 StateManager takes the full responsibility to store various application data, and to provide its access and update facilities.
 This component ought to be the most stable among the others, and as abstract as possible; it considered to carry out the business rules: it must NOT depend on other components and must define a general reusable design that can implement the business rules and cope to their future changes.

-Generally, storing and manipulating any kind of data requires defining two objects; one descibes the structure of the data units, and the other declares the features — the methods that could be applied to the data.
+Generally, storing and manipulating any kind of data requires defining two objects; one describes the structure of the data units, and the other declares the features — the methods that could be applied to the data.
 We shall give the both names: _Entity_ and _Controller_.

 A state may be defined as a set of entities with a common controller.
 On the other hand, a StateManager requires an additional object to manage this entities-controller environment; it will delegate retrieval and manipulation functions to the controller, however, it's also responsible for creating/storing entities and adding, removing, and invoking update callbacks.